Iris-Smok/JoyfulBookstore-PP5/README.md

 ### **Book Details Page**
 - The Book Details Page displays all the information about the selected book
 - Page main body of the page will display book cover image, title, rating, author, book type, size, category, description
-- After the main body content user can select quantity and add product to the shopping bag or whish list
+- After the main body content user can select quantity and add product to the shopping bag or whishlist
 - Commenting section is located at the end of the page, only logged in users can leave a comment

 ### **Checkout Page**
 - The checkout page is accessible through the shopping bag
 - Once the site users have made their last decision about what to purchase and they are happy with it.
-At the checkout the site user can enter and save their personal details and see a summary of what they are about to purchase before entering their card details.
+At the checkout the site user can enter and save their personal details and see a summary of what they are about to purchase before entering their card details
+- If the checkout was successful the user is taken to the 'checkout success' page, which displays the order number and delivery details

-### **Admin User**
+### **Shopping Bag**

-- Admin user can preform full CRUD functionalliy without having to enter the default 'admin panel' from django.
-- Admin user can add books from 'Book Managment' link in the account menu from the navigation bar
+- The shopping bag page provides an overview of all of the items added by the user
+- The information is displayed in a table that has product name, image, quantity, price and subtotal
-- Admin user can edit/delete books from all books page and books details page
+- The user can amend the quantity of each product and also remove it whilst on this page
+- Buttons to proceed to the checkout or to keep shopping are located at the end of the page